-- 1. Reducing the gate (channel) length \Rightarrow quantum conf. (we'll mention them) - 2.
-Reducing the involved amount of charge \Rightarrow single electron (we'll mention them) - 3.
-Reducing thickness of oxide layer \Rightarrow materials problems (we'll mention them) - 4.
-Reducing the overall size \Rightarrow nanofabrication problems (we'll mention them) - 5.
+- 1. Reducing the gate (channel) length $\Rightarrow$ quantum conf. (we'll mention them) - 2.
+Reducing the involved amount of charge $\Rightarrow$ single electron (we'll mention them) - 3.
+Reducing thickness of oxide layer $\Rightarrow$ materials problems (we'll mention them) - 4.
+Reducing the overall size $\Rightarrow$ nanofabrication problems (we'll mention them) - 5.
 Specific issue to be mentioned now: homogeneity and doping

-To be kept in mind: whole set of issues must be addressed when trying to apply nanotechnology to MOS-FET
+To be kept in mind:

+whole set of issues must be addressed when trying to

+realize nanosized MOS-FETs